 Shortly after the golden age in Rome, social retrogression was acknowledged from patrician to plebe, from scholar to entertainer.
 One such entertainer was Petronius, a satirical “South Park” creator of his era.
 Victor Davis Hanson recently recalled modern American parallels:

 “Petronius seems to mock the very world in which he indulged.
 His novel’s accepted norms [in Ancient Rome] are pornography, gratuitous violence, sexual promiscuity, transgenderism, delayed marriage, childlessness, fear of aging, homelessness, social climbing, ostentatious materialism, prolonged adolescence, and scamming and conning in lieu of working…Never in the history of civilization had a generation become so wealthy and leisured, so eager to gratify every conceivable appetite — and yet so bored and unhappy.”

 Why are laws that tell people how to live so ineffective?
-In our day-to-day activities, civic power is an afterthought.
+In our day-to-day activities, criminal law is an afterthought.
 The specter of punishment is ultimately dismissed because rational people realize that government enforcers are not omnipresent.
 Soft Power is what influences morals and behavior.
 This is why China, Russia, the EU, the USA, the Muslim Brotherhood, and Islamic autocrats of the modern day employ intelligence agency influence operations to sway hearts and minds.

 Conservatives admit to their deficiencies in the culture war, but still evade it, or meekly attempt to fight it with white gloves, using foils against missiles.

 The Abortion Ban Is a Gift to Pro-Choice, Pro-Abortion Advocates

 This article does not intend on adjudicating abortion, and all perspectives on it.
 The fact is simple – American moral disposition towards abortion will not accept a total ban.
 They want abortion to be legal if:

 The woman was raped or abused by incest (77%)